Spiritualized: Recent releases: 2011–present

 After more than two years in the making, while Pierce was undergoing experimental chemotherapy for a liver disease, and including a year long period of mixing, Sweet Heart Sweet Light was released in April 2012, on Double Six Records and Fat Possum in North America.
 The band had already played some of this new material over the past 3 years but not much else was known about the content of the album.
 The album cover, an octagon surrounding the word "Huh?" on a plain white background, is a reference to the working title of the album.
 In an interview regarding the new release it was revealed that the album would "embrace" more poppy songs compared to previous albums.
 In the same interview, Jason Pierce also said that the album was partly inspired by the experiences of performing "Ladies and Gentlemen We Are Floating in Space" live in its entirety.
 In 2013, Jeremy McMahan (Dirty Blood, C is for Cookie) was brought in to some sessions to play bass.

 And Nothing Hurt is the band's eighth studio album released on 7 September 2018 through Bella Union in the United Kingdom and Fat Possum Records in the United States, and is the band's first album in six years.
 The album was announced on 11 June 2018, along with the release of the album's first singles, "I'm Your Man" and "A Perfect Miracle" and was produced by Jason Pierce.

 On 2 November 2021, the band announced their ninth studio album, Everything Was Beautiful, slated for release on 25 February 2022 through Bella Union/PIAS Recordings.
 The seven-track album was previewed by a single called "Always Together With You", which is a reworked version of a song from 2014 which was originally heard in demo form.
 On 3 February 2022, the release date was delayed to 22 April 2022, due to manufacturing issues.

 Musical style

 The band's sound has been labelled as space rock, neo-psychedelia, experimental rock and garage rock.
+Their first album was also described by NME as being distantly connected to shoegaze.